 - Professional Development, Scholarship, Public Service.
 Description of contributions to the intellectual, artistic, and social life of the College.
 Description of contributions outside the College, including public service, professional meetings, scholarly or artistic works, and continuing education or technical training.

 - For each of the above categories, provide a description of any difficulties that have been or need to be resolved, and make an assessment of what challenges you intend to address in the future.

-Marlboro College follows the code for professional ethics set forth by the American Association of University Professors.
+Marlboro College followed the code for professional ethics set forth by the American Association of University Professors.
 The following statement, a revision of the statement originally adopted by the AAUP in 1966, was approved by the AAUP Committee B on Professional Ethics, then adopted by the Council as Association policy, and finally endorsed by the 73rd annual meeting of the Association in June, 1987.

 From its inception, the American Association of University Professors has recognized that membership in the academic profession carries with it special responsibilities.
 The Association has consistently affirmed these responsibilities in major policy statements, providing guidance to professors as their utterances as citizens, in the exercise of their responsibilities to students and colleagues, and their conduct when resigning from his institution or when undertaking sponsored research.
 The Statement on Professional Ethics that follows sets forth those general standards that serve as a reminder of the variety of obligations assumed by all members of the profession.